Murder of Bob Chappell

-The Murder of Bob Chappell occurred on 26 January 2009 in Hobart in Tasmania.
+The murder of Bob Chappell occurred on 26 January 2009 in Hobart, Tasmania, Australia.
 Robert Adrian Chappell, the de facto partner of Susan Blyth "Sue" Neill-Fraser, disappeared from their yacht, Four Winds.
 Neill-Fraser was found guilty of his murder in 2010.
 Various appeals have all been dismissed.

 Background

 Bob Chappell (65), a radiation oncology medical physicist from Hobart, and his partner of 18 years, Susan Neill-Fraser (born 3 March 1954), were the owners of a 16-metre (53 foot) ketch called Four Winds.
-The ship had been purchased in Queensland in September 2008 and had been brought to Hobart in December 2008.
+The yacht had been purchased in Queensland in September 2008 and had been brought to Hobart in December 2008.
 From about 9 am on 26 January 2009, Chappell was on the yacht while it was moored in the River Derwent off Marieville Esplanade, Sandy Bay for the purpose of working on it.
 Neill-Fraser was with him for a short time in the morning and returned at about 2 pm, using the yacht's tender, a white inflatable dinghy.
 Later in the afternoon she returned to the shore in the tender, while Chappell remained on the yacht.
-The court found Sue returned to the shoreline and out to the yacht later in the evening.
+The court found Sue had returned to shore and went back out to the yacht later in the evening.

-The Investigation
+The investigation

 The dinghy

-Between 11:30 pm and midnight on 26 January, witness John Hughes was parked at the end of rowing sheds at Marieville Esplanade when he saw and heard an inflatable dinghy with an outboard on the back coming from the direction of the Royal Yacht Club, heading northeast towards the Eastern Shore of the Derwent, roughly towards Four Winds.
+Between 11:30 pm and midnight on 26 January, witness John Hughes was parked at the end of rowing sheds at Marieville Esplanade when he saw and heard an inflatable dinghy with an outboard motor on the back coming from the direction of the Royal Yacht Club, heading northeast towards the Eastern Shore of the Derwent, roughly towards Four Winds.
 Hughes said that there was only one person in it who had the outline of a female, but he could not be definite.

 At about 5:40 am the next day, a different witness found the dinghy bobbing against rocks.
 The witness secured it.
 With another man, he headed out in a boat.
 As they passed Four Winds, they noticed that it was very low in the water on its mooring.
 They boarded it.
 Shortly after, members of Tasmania Police arrived as a result of a call.